Choose the Perfect Airbnb for your Vacation

 It’s a bummer when you find the perfect property, but it’s out of your price range.
 Before you blow your budget or give up on it completely, consider messaging the host to see if they’re willing to offer you a discount—particularly if it’s last-minute or your trip is longer than a week.

-When you make your request, remember, a host doesn’t have to allow you to stay in their house.
-So in your message asking for a discount, you want to be as kind as possible.
+When making your request, remember, a host doesn’t have to allow you to stay in their house.
+In your message asking for a discount, be as kind as possible.
 It can help to introduce yourself first and tell the host how much you love their property.
-After you’ve made the request, end your message with a nicety, especially if it is someplace you will want to stay regardless of whether they go through with the discount.
+After you’ve made the request, end your message with a nicety.
+This is especially important if it is someplace you will want to stay regardless of whether they go through with the discount.

 If you’ve never used Airbnb, follow this link for $20 off your first stay.